Tool Calling

 name

-: The function that will be called when the LLM invokes the function.
+property is the function that will be called when the LLM invokes the function.
 This is where you can perform any logic you need, such as fetching data from a service or performing a task.
 The function is invoked with anAbortSignal

 and is expected to return aPromise